 - Divorce based on separation: The couple has been living apart for at least one year.

 Additional grounds for dissolution of marriage include alienation of affection, abandonment, and insanity.
-As an experienced Syracuse family law attorney, I can help you assess which grounds for divorce would best apply to your situation.
+Experienced in divorce law, I can help you assess which grounds for divorce would best apply to your situation.

 Contact Haddad Law Office, P.C. to arrange an evaluation where can discuss the details of your case and weigh your available options.